tobiasrausch/lorax/README.md

 `lorax telomere -g t2t.fa -o outprefix tumor.bam`

 The output files cluster reads into distinct telomere junctions that can be locally assembled.
 Since telomeres are repetitive, common mis-mapping artifacts found in a panel of normal samples are provided in the `maps` subdirectory.
+It is recommended to use the telomere-to-telomere assembly as the reference genome for `lorax telomere`.

 ## Read selection for targeted assembly of amplicons